iPod touch 7

-Apple's latest 2019 update is for a product some of us thought was just about to go the way of the dinosaur, the iPod touch.
-Though rumors have been circling for months, I for one, didn't put much stock in it because, well ... why?
+Apple's 2019 update to the iPod touch was an unexpected one; it updated a product some of us thought was just about to go the way of the dinosaur.
+Though rumors had been circling for months, I for one, didn't put much stock in it because, well ... why?

-Low and behold, on Tuesday, May 28, just a week after Apple updated the MacBook Pro, it added the iPod touch 7 to the 2019 roster.
-With nothing but a processor bump and larger storage capacity (Rene's minimalist review is: "Now with A10 and 256GB of storage), the real question becomes, who is this for?
+Low and behold though, on May 28 of 2019, just a week after Apple updated the MacBook Pro, it added the iPod touch 7 to the roster.
+With nothing but a processor bump and larger storage capacity (Our former EIC Rene's minimalist review is: "Now with A10 and 256GB of storage), the real question becomes, who is this for?

 After putting it through its paces, I can definitely say that Apple has made a smart move here, launching an updated, but still basic iPod touch that can serve as a dedicated device for those of us already in the Apple ecosystem and a gateway device for those who want to try out Apple's services but don't want to pay the premium for an iPhone or iPad.